-- 6. Even though the stated purpose of the use restriction was to ensure safe access by emergency vehicles to and from such facilities, the ZBA waived the very restriction enacted to protect that safe passage, without any finding at all that emergency vehicles would have "safe access" to and from the proposed facility at that location.
-What is more, in granting these variances, the ZBA faulted the Fire District for not conducting a study of its own in that regard -- a rationale that turns the variance process on its head by requiring a public safety agency to bear the costs of a private developer's request for special relief. - 7.
 In short, the ZBA's actions in granting these variances violated state law in numerous material respects.
 The ZBA is an administrative body which as a matter of law cannot grant variances that disregard legislative mandates and effectively amend the ordinance.
 Nor can the ZBA, when presented with an application for a special use permit, grant variances permitting a use on a parcel where that use is otherwise not permitted.
-And even if such variances here were "area variances," and they are not, the ZBA failed to satisfy the relevant legal requirements for granting such variances.
-The ZBA did not properly take into account the detriment to the health, safety, and welfare of the neighborhood or community that might result from granting variances from legislative requirements that were imposed to protect the safety of emergency vehicles getting to and from assisted living facilities.
-The ZBA did not even address the requirement of a direct and non-circuitous route to a state or county right of way.
-Nor did the ZBA recognize that granting a 3,000% variance would be so substantial and precedent-setting that it would eliminate these legislative mandates altogether, and allow assisted living facilities in all parts of all single family residential zoning districts without regard to the Town Board's legislative mandate limiting the location of such facilities to limited areas within such zoning districts that it believed would provide safe access for emergency vehicles, while at the same time not otherwise burdening residential neighborhoods with additional or excess traffic.
-Accordingly, the ZBA's action cannot stand.
+And even if such variances here were "area variances," and they are not, the ZBA's granting of a 3,000% variance is so substantial and precedent-setting that it would eliminate the legislative mandates altogether, and allow assisted living facilities in all parts of all single family residential zoning districts without regard to the Town Board's legislative mandate limiting the location of such facilities to limited areas within such single family zoning districts that it believed would provide safe access for emergency vehicles, while at the same time not otherwise burdening residential neighborhoods with additional or excess traffic.